Sook Ching: Mass murder of Tamils of Malaya and Singapore

 The Japanese also killed about 150,000 Tamil Indians in Thailand and Myanmar during the war, although it is believed that the true number of deaths is much higher for the Tamil Indians.
 It excludes the death toll of the Malayali Indians.
 The Indians came from Singapore or Malaya under Japanese supervision.

 Japanese camp guards frequently killed entire Indian families or the entire Indian population of whole camps.
 They also killed Indian families or camps that were infected with typhus, sometimes for sadistic reasons.
 Aside from killing the Indians, Japanese soldiers often gang raped Tamil women after which they would force other Indian coolies to rape the Indian women.

 Death toll

 Due to the lack of concrete written records by the Japanese when orchestrating the massacre as well as many of the deaths being the result of random summary executions, the official death toll remains unknown.
 Japan acknowledged the massacre after the war, but alleged a death toll of about 6,000, whereas the Singaporean Chinese community as well as prime minister Lee Kuan Yew alleged a death toll of about 70,000 to 100,000.
 Retrospective analysis by historians as well as the scale of mass graves that was discovered decades after the massacre ranges the death toll at about 25,000 to 50,000.
+The massacre was also not perpetrated solely by the Japanese, as Taiwanese soldiers, themselves ethnic Chinese, also actively participated in the killings.